Vessel9817/block-blob/README.md

 ## About

 Inspired by [NoScript](https://github.com/hackademix/noscript),
-this extension blocks the `blob:` protocol by overriding `URL.createObjectURL` to create fake `blob:` URIs that result in failed fetches.
+this extension blocks the `blob:` protocol across tabs.
 This extension is intended for developer use only.

 ## Builds